 AM I ELIGIBLE TO BECOME A FULL MEMBER

-To join as a full member you must meet the eligibility criteria, and have patient related experience or undertake work that directly relates to the safety and health of the public.
+To join as a full member you must meet the eligibility criteria and have patient related experience, or undertake work that directly relates to the safety and health of the public, in Ireland.

 Under normal circumstances you must have

 an undergraduate honours degree, or equivalent, in the physical sciences suitable for membership of the IOP

 a postgraduate qualification in Medical Physics, or equivalent